-George Michael Funeral: Lover, Fadi Fawaz ‘Not Welcome’ By Family
+George Michael Funeral: Lover Fadi Fawaz ‘Not Welcome’ By Family

 George Michael’s funeral would not have his former lover Fadi Fawaz in attendance.

-According to the Sun, Michael’s family is furious with the former hairdresser who in a series of bizarre tweets insinuated that the Faith singer wanted to die, ten days after the superstar singer was found dead in his bed.
+According to The Sun, Michael’s family is furious with the former hairdresser who in a series of bizarre tweets insinuated that the “Faith” singer wanted to die, 10 days after the superstar singer was found dead in his bed.

 “The only thing George wanted to do is die.
 He tried to kill himself many times and finally he managed.”